Steve Madden

 • There’s no evidence it’s taking meaningful action to reduce or eliminate hazardous chemicals in manufacturing.

-• There’s no evidence it’s taking meaningful action to reduce water use.
+• There’s no evidence it’s set a target to manage water use in its supply chain.

-• It’s set a science based target to reduce greenhouse gas emissions in both its direct operations and supply chain but there’s no evidence it is on track.
+• It’s set a science-based target to reduce greenhouse gas emissions in both its direct operations and supply chain, but there’s no evidence it is on track.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Steve Madden “Not Good Enough”.
 These are a few factors influencing its score: